f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

    make sure there is no route.

 #.
 Click the ``Step 8: Create a Route`` item in the collection.
 Examine
-   the JSON body; the values for creating the Default Route have already been populated.
+   the JSON body; the values for creating the default route have already been populated.

 #.
-Click the ``Send`` button to create the Route
+Click the ``Send`` button to create the route.

 #.
 Click the ``Step 9: Get Routes`` item in the collection again.
 Click the
    ``Send`` button to ``GET`` the routes collection.
 Examine the response to